Honeycomb and bees near hemp plants for canna bees honey

 How It Is Produced

 Producers start by selecting hemp varieties rich in terpenes and low in THC.
 They place managed hives at the edge of flowering fields during peak bloom.
+This is effective because the cannabis plant is one of the most prolific pollen producers, and its pollen can travel far through the air.
+Bees, in turn, are among the best insects for transporting pollen due to the electrostatic charge on their bodies.
 Honey bees visit hemp blossoms alongside wildflowers, gathering nectar that later transforms in the hive.
-Beekeepers monitor colony health to maintain strong populations and optimal honey yields.
-They also adjust hive orientation and shade to protect against harsh sunlight.

 After extraction, honey undergoes gentle filtration to remove debris while preserving cannabinoids and terpenes.
 Some makers then decarboxylate additional hemp extract and blend it into the honey for a more uniform product.
-Finally, they bottle this blend in light‑blocking jars to guard delicate compounds from degradation.
-Quality labs test each batch for cannabinoid content, flavor consistency, and purity before it reaches shelves.
+Finally, they bottle this blend in light‑blocking jars.
+Quality labs test each batch for cannabinoid content and purity.

 Unique Qualities Compared to Regular Honey